World Toilet Day

 World Toilet Day 2024

-Perhaps not a topic you would immediately consider to be employment related by have you ever considered just how important access to bathrooms is for your co-workers and employees with disabilities? ?
+Perhaps not a topic you would immediately consider to be employment related, but have you ever considered just how important access to bathrooms are for your co-workers and employees with disabilities?

 On the most basic of levels, we all understand that accessible toilets in the workplace and public areas are designed to meet the needs of people with disabilities.